-But before we get ahead of ourselves, let's take a look at our basic, simplified oscillator core.
-At the center of it all, we're using just 4 components: a resistor, a capacitor, a diode and a schmitt trigger inverter.
+But before we get ahead of ourselves, let's set up a basic, simplified oscillator core.
+For that, we'll be using just 4 components: a resistor, a capacitor, a diode and a schmitt trigger inverter.
 That's all that's needed for a fixed-frequency sawtooth oscillation.
+To understand what these components do, let's check them out in detail.